cherryramatisdev/website/content/posts/native-fuzzy-finder-in-neovim-with-lua-and-cool-bindings.md

 For the ones with a practical sense, this is the whole module I have at `plugin/cmdline.lua` for you to copy and try for yourself.
 Throughout this blog post, we'll break up piece by piece how it works.

+You can also find a vim9 version that originated all my thoughts around this theme: <https://www.reddit.com/r/vim/comments/1mvzitt/yet_another_simple_fuzzy_file_finder/>

 ```lua
 if vim.fn.executable "rg" == 1 then
     function _G.RgFindFiles(cmdarg, _cmdcomplete)